|

 M.B. , age 13, one of the Kiddies.

-periodical published by the patients of the Sanatorium has proved a valuable agency in keeping
+the little monthly periodical published by the patients of the Sanatorium has proved a valuable

-it, and the act of doing it are the property of the soul."
+prompting to do it, and the act of doing it are the property

-It is an ably edited journal, with many interesting contributors and is a benefit
+of the soul."
+It is an ably edited journal, with many interesting contributors and

 PREVENTORIUM SITES